siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

  test file

  This text was alreadey in
- the file before the snapshot.
+ the file before the snapshot 16.

 -So was this one, but it was deteted.
 +
-+This text was inserted after the snapshot.
++This text was inserted after the snapshot 16.
-+Before that something was missing, wasn't it?.
 ~~~

-Since the file has not been modified since snapshot # 17, the **`$ snapper -c data_pr diff 16..0 /data/user1/Test.txt`** command does not produce any other output for comparing snapshot # 16 with the current contents of the file.
+Since the file has not been modified since snapshot 17, the **`$ snapper -c data_pr diff 16..0 /data/user1/Test.txt`** command does not produce any other output for comparing snapshot 16 with the current contents of the file.

-Now we put the `undochange` command between # 16 and # 0.
-After that the *Test.txt* contains the first six lines from snapshot # 16.
+Now we put the `undochange` command between 16 and 0.
+After that the *Test.txt* contains the first six lines from snapshot 16.

 ~~~
 $ snapper -c data_pr undochange 16..0 /data/user1/Test.txt